IN-PERSON Holiday Blues Bereavement Support (6 weeks)

 - JOIN US!!!!
 Connect with others as we talk about monthly caregiving topics and the ups and downs of at home caregiving.
 Attend once or as often as you’d like.

-- IN-PERSON Meetings are back: located at Speare Memorial Hospital Conference room at 103 Boulder Point Drive (across the parking lot from PBCH).
+- IN-PERSON Meetings are back: located at PBCH conference room (101 Boulder Point Drive).

 Contact us to register: 536-2232 or firstname.lastname@example.org